 Most of our clients have recently come to Canada as immigrants and refugees.
 They are a highly diverse group of people in terms of their countries of origin, their ethnocultural backgrounds, the languages they speak and the circumstances under which they have immigrated to Canada.

-Access Alliance, along with all hospitals and community health centres in the central Toronto area, collects demographic information to understand who our patients and clients are and what unique needs they may have.
+Access Alliance, along with many other health service providers in Ontario, collects demographic information to better understand who our patients and clients are and what unique needs they may have.

 All collected information is visible only to the client’s health care team and is protected by the same standards as is personal health information.
 All information remains confidential.
 If used in research, the information from all patients and clients is combined so researchers are not able to identify who any of the patients and clients are.